LeifBloomquist/LexiconOfUnfinishedLoops/README.md

 # License

-I have placed the files under a **Creative Commons Attribution License** (full details here https://creativecommons.org/licenses/by/4.0/), which means you are free to use them any way you choose, including commercially.
+I have placed the files under a **Creative Commons Attribution License** (details here https://creativecommons.org/licenses/by/4.0/), which means you are free to use them any way you choose, including commercially.
 You just have to give me credit and acknowledgement.

 See LICENSE for full text.